Tax Loss Harvesting+ Methodology

 - Converting ordinary income into long-term capital gains: A variation on the above: offsetting up to $3,000 from your ordinary income shields that amount from your top marginal rate, but the offsetting future gain will likely be taxed at the LTCG rate.

-- Permanent tax avoidance: Tax loss harvesting provides benefits now in exchange for increasing built-in gains, subject to tax later.
-However, under certain circumstances (charitable donation, bequest to heirs), these gains can avoid taxation entirely.
+- Permanent tax avoidance in certain circumstances: Tax loss harvesting provides benefits now in exchange for increasing built-in gains, subject to tax later.
+However, under certain circumstances (charitable donation, bequest to heirs), these gains may avoid taxation entirely.

 Navigating the Wash Sale Rule